WAYS TO ORGANIZE BASEBALL CARDS

 Another common method is to organize by team.
 Sort all cards first based on the team depicted on the front of the card, such as all New York Yankees cards together, then Boston Red Sox, etc. Cards for teams can then be further alphabetized by player name within each team section.
 This allows you to easily find all cards featuring a certain franchise.
 Team-organized collections are also useful if you want to focus your collection on one or two specific clubs.

-Read also: PETE ROSE BASEBALL CARDS VALUE
+Read also: 1991 TOPPS BASEBALL CARDS UNOPENED BOX VALUE

 Building on the team concept, you can organize by league, with American League teams in one section and National League in another.
 This works well for showing differences between the leagues over time.
 Within each league section, cards would again be sorted alphabetically by each team, with teams in order of their real-life divisions.
 In recent years, baseball cards also began including division categories, making it easy to organize that way.